pivotal/docs-tap/install-components.md

 **Required for full functionality:**

-- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plugins for the following Tanzu Application Platform tools.
+- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plug-ins for the following Tanzu Application Platform tools.
 If you plan on running workloads with these capabilities, you need these tools installed alongside Tanzu Application Platform GUI.